Fixed-parameter Approximability of Boolean MinCSPs: Preliminaries

-For these two problems, we call \emph{feasible solution} a set of potentially more than $k$ constraints whose removal yields a satisfiable instance.
+For every finite constraint language $\Gamma$, we consider the problem \dcsp\ above.
+For technical reasons, it will be convenient to work with a slight generalization of the problem, \dcspx (defined above), where we can specify that certain constraints are ``undeletable.''
+For these two problems, a set of potentially more than $k$ constraints whose removal yields a satisfiable instance is called a \emph{feasible solution}.
 Note that, contrary to \dcsp\ for which removing all the constraints constitute a trivially feasible solution, it is possible that an instance of \dcspx\ has no feasible solution.
+A \emph{feasible instance} is an instance that admits at least one feasible solution.

-We will use two types of reductions to connect the approximability of optimization problems.
+\textbf{Reductions.} We will use two types of reductions to connect the approximability of optimization problems.
 The first type perfectly preserves the optimum value (or cost) of instances.

-\begin{definition} An optimization problem $A$ has a {\em cost-preserving reduction} to problem $B$ if there are two polynomial-time computable functions $F$ and $G$ such that \begin{enumerate} \item For any feasible instance $I$ of $A$, $F(I)$ is a feasible instance of $B$ having the same optimum cost as $I$. \item For any feasible instance $I$ of $A$, if $S'$ is a solution for $F(I)$, then $G(I,S')$ is an instance of $I$ having cost at most the cost of $F(I)$. \end{enumerate}
+\begin{definition} An optimization problem $A$ has a {\em cost-preserving reduction} to problem $B$ if there are two polynomial-time computable functions $F$ and $G$ such that \begin{enumerate} \item For any feasible instance $I$ of $A$, $F(I)$ is a feasible instance of $B$ having the same optimum cost as $I$. \item For any feasible instance $I$ of $A$, if $S'$ is a feasible solution for $F(I)$, then $G(I,S')$ is a feasible solution of $I$ having cost at most the cost of $F(I)$. \end{enumerate}